pwa-builder/ManifoldCordova/readme.md

 iOS
 Android

-### Windows 8.1 and Windows Phone 8.1 Quirks
+### Windows and Windows Phone Quirks

-Cordova for Android and iOS platforms provide a security policy to control which network requests triggered by the page (css, js, images, XHRs, etc.) are allowed to be made; this means that they will be blocked if they are outside the scope and do not match any of the access rules defined in the manifest.
+Cordova for Android and iOS platforms provide a security policy to control which network requests triggered by the page (css, js, images, XHRs, etc.) are allowed to be made; this means that they will be blocked if they don't match the `origin` attribute of any of the `<access>` elements defined in the Cordova configuration file (**config.xml**).

 The Windows and Windows Phone platforms do not provide control for these kind of requests, and they will be allowed.

 ## Changelog